Extrapleural Pneumonectomy (EPP)

 EPP Risks

 All surgeries have risks, and an EPP is no exception.
-Because EPP is an invasive and intensive surgical procedure, there is a risk of serious complications during or after the surgery.
+Because EPP is an invasive and intensive surgical procedure, serious complications can occur during or after the surgery.

 Some of these complications include:

-• Blood clot or deep vein thrombosis (DVT) in the lower legs which can travel to the lungs
+- Blood clots or deep vein thrombosis (DVT) in the lower legs that can travel to the lungs

 Surgical complications can appear during surgery, while recovering in the hospital, or during at-home recovery.
 For example, a person may bleed out during their operation, experience a blood clot during post-op recovery, or contract pneumonia at home.